CitoyensCapteurs/CitizenWatt-WordPress-theme/readme.txt

+/!\ This file comes directly from spacious theme.
+It will be updated soon in order to include CitizenWatt licensing.

 == SPACIOUS ==

 Spacious is an incredibly spacious multipurpose responsive theme coded & designed with a lot of care and love.
 You can use it for your business, portfolio, blogging or any type of site.
 It has 4 page layouts, 6 page templates, 13 widgets areas, 5 custom widgets focusing on business template, awesome slider, primary color option to match your logo & website, boxed & wide layout, light & dark color skin, translation ready and many more.
 You can get free support in http://themegrill.com/support-forum/ and check the demo at http://demo.themegrill.com/spacious/.